attachmentsme/developer-blog/quantified-site.md

 ![Failure Rates of Cloud Services](./images/quantified-site/failure-rates.png)

 We've connected Nagios to StatsD, so that we can raise alarms if key-graphs fall into anomalous states.
-We know, for instance, that attachments-uploaded-per-hour should not fall below the low thousands, unless we're having an issue.
+We know, for instance, that attachments-uploaded-per-hour should not fall below the low thousands, unless we're having problems.

 ![Graphite in Nagios](./images/quantified-site/graphite-nagios.png)

+StatsD/Graphite is an invaluable tool for detecting bugs in production.
+On several occasions that we've released a major production bug, and immediately detected it due to a graph spiking or zeroing out.

 Our Metrics Board
 -----------------